 I learnt a lot about quick healthy and simple cooking when I did my Menu & Mind Course earlier in the year and I am still a member of the support group.

 I was recently asked how all this translates into real life - what do I do every day to stay slim and healthy?
-My plan is to write another blog post to tell you more specifically about my food and exercise diary.
+You can read more on my blog post my weight loss tips and healthy eating ideas.

 Hope that helps!
 I don't always get it right and I do often have to reset and remind myself of the basics too - which this blog post will help with.